preloader

 The problem

-Digital products generate data constantly — searches, clicks, failed queries, bookings, drop-offs.
+Digital products generate data constantly - searches, clicks, failed queries, bookings, drop-offs.
 But that data lives across multiple systems: the front-end, the pricing engine, the availability layer, the CRM, the marketing platform.
 Each team sees their slice.
-Nobody sees the whole funnel.
+Nobody sees the whole flow.

 The result is that decisions get made on partial information.
 Marketing runs campaigns without knowing whether the product is actually available to the users they're acquiring.
 Pricing teams adjust rates without visibility into where searches are failing before price is even shown.
 Product teams optimise conversion without knowing how many drop-offs are caused by silent errors upstream rather than anything on the page.